Definition lists

 - A complete lead-in sentence

-- More than one defined term
+- More than 1 defined term

 - Parallel sentence construction

-- One action for each list item
+- 1 idea for each list

-- End punctuation in every definition line
+- End punctuation for every definition line

 For more guidance on using lists, see Best practices for writing with lists.